SajeewaGarusinghe/Lanchain_learning/1-langchain/5-VectorStore/README.md

 Welcome to the **Vector Stores** module!
 This section covers how to store and retrieve document embeddings efficiently using vector databases - a crucial component for building semantic search and RAG (Retrieval Augmented Generation) applications.

+> 💡 **From the Instructor**: *"Two of the most common things that we use which are completely open source are FAISS and Chroma.
+As we go ahead, when we develop end-to-end projects, we'll be seeing new DBs like Cassandra DB, Astra DB, and Pinecone - which can be hosted in the cloud."*

 ---

 ## 🎯 What are Vector Stores?